-What is new in the full release?
+What is new in the final release?

 Documentation – Overview of all documentation provided on the datasets of the full release of EVS2017

-Participating countries and country-information – Overview of documentation provided on the national datasets of EVS2017
+Participating countries and country information – Overview of documentation provided on the national datasets of EVS2017

 Read more about what has been done in EVS2017 to reach data quality in all the phases of the survey cycle.